Can Europe save the koala?

 On the biodiversity front, practice has fallen short of theory.
 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is Australia’s national environment law.
 It is meant to ensure local and national governments work together to protect threatened species habitat and globally important natural places.
 Yet this important national law has not done its job.
 In 2021, a review found that the "EPBC Act is ineffective", that "it is not fit to address current or future environmental challenges", that it "lags behind best practice within Australia and behind key international commitments Australia has signed", and that "the EPBC Act should be amended to bring requirements into line with Australia’s international obligations".33 Instead of following the clear pathway set out by the review, the current Australian government has proposed regressive changes that would harm biodiversity even more.

 Unfortunately, most clearing of threatened species habitat is not referred for assessment under the law.
-Previous research showed that around 93% of threatened species habitat cleared from 2000-2017 was never referred for assessment under the EPBC Act.34 A 2020 Auditor General report found that agricultural development is rarely referred to the department for approval in spite of substantial environmental impact.35 Additionally, the EPBC Act exempts native forest logging from environmental approval—logging is instead covered by Regional Forest Agreements (RFAs) which have failed to adequately protect biodiversity.36 This means that in Australia, legality is not reliable—just because an industrial or development activity is legal or approved by the Australian government under the EPBC Act does not mean it is sustainable or without biodiversity risk.37
+Around 93% of threatened species habitat cleared from 2000-2017 was never referred for assessment under the EPBC Act.40 A 2020 Auditor General report found that agricultural development is rarely referred to the department for approval in spite of substantial environmental impact.41 Additionally, the EPBC Act exempts native forest logging from approval—logging is instead covered by Regional Forest Agreements (RFAs) which have failed to adequately protect biodiversity.42 This means that in Australia currently, legality is not reliable—just because an industrial or development activity is legal or approved by the Australian government under the EPBC Act does not mean it is sustainable or without biodiversity risk.43

 Global datasets are not fit for purpose for assessing Australian forest loss and national-scale data within Australia also fails to accurately delineate the problems.
 Where there is good sub-national scale data, such as in Queensland, the extent and severity of the problem becomes clear.